Pharmacy MPharm (Hons)

 By completing a mini-research project, you will learn about the types and principles of research methods, methods used for literature reviews, study design methods, data collection, analysis and interpretation, and research ethics, and demonstrate your presentation skills.

-Academic and Professional Portfolio
+Academic and Professional Skills Portfolio 5

 0 credits